infernojs/inferno/README.md

 Like React, Inferno also uses a light-weight synthetic event system in certain places (although both event systems differ massively).
 Inferno's event system provides highly efficient delegation and an event helper called [`linkEvent`](https://github.com/trueadm/inferno/blob/master/README.md#linkevent-package-inferno).

-One major difference between Inferno and React is that Inferno does not rename events or changes how they work by default.
+One major difference between Inferno and React is that Inferno does not rename events or change how they work by default.
 Inferno only specifies that events should be camel cased, rather than lower case.
 Lower case events will bypass
 Inferno's event system in favour of using the native event system supplied by the browser.
 For example, when detecting changes on an `<input>` element, in React you'd use `onChange`, with Inferno you'd use `onInput` instead (the native DOM event is `oninput`).

-As this is feature is a very recent addition to Inferno, there are only a handful of events that use Inferno's event system.
-They are outlined below:
+This feature is a very recent addition to Inferno, so there are only a handful of events that use Inferno's event system:
 - `onClick`
 - `onDblClick`
 - `onMouseMove`